Reading time: 9:10 min

 Cost of Transportation and Moving to and Around London.

 Using your car in a city as big and as busy as London is pointless and expensive.
 Especially if you only use it to get to work and don’t need it for work.
-The traffic is heavy, there are few parking spots, overall it’s much more cost and time-efficient to use other means of transportation.
+The traffic is heavy, and there are few parking spots, overall it’s much more cost and time-efficient to use other means of transportation.

 You can pay any with a contactless card with an Oyster card or get a Travelcard.
 They work for buses, the Underground and the Overground.
 A monthly Travelcard can cost you around £130, and kids, teenagers, students have discounts.

 You can make your life in London easier by downloading mobile apps that were designed for this purpose.
-There’s a variety of apps, not only for the different transportation systems in London but for most other aspects of your day-to-day life in the capital.
+There are various apps, not only for the different transportation systems in London but also for most other aspects of your day-to-day life in the capital.

 *These are average prices.
 Depending on the area you live and shop in, they might differ.
 Data is taken from https://www.expatistan.com/cost-of-living/london